andrii2g/licensing-demo/examples/http-workflow.md

 9. Daily timer gets a renew challenge without a bearer token, signs a renew request with the stored device key, and calls /v1/installations/{id}/renew.
 10. Lost response: retry the identical envelope; do not generate a fresh device identity.

-Use fixtures/activate-request.json to inspect a real signed synthetic request and fixtures/valid.lic to inspect a real test-signed response.
+Use [activate-request.json](../fixtures/activate-request.json) to inspect a signed synthetic request and [valid.lic](../fixtures/valid.lic) to inspect a test-signed response.
 Their keys are publicly known and unusable as production trust.